rhyslwells/Data-Archive/content/standardised/Regularisation.md

 >
 >Regularization is the process of adding a tuning parameter to a model to ==induce smoothness in order to prevent overfitting.== It helps in controlling the complexity of the model and reduces the chance of fitting noise in the training data.
 >
->Regularization is a  technique in machine learning that reduces the risk of overfitting by adding a penalty to the [[loss function]] during model training.
+>Regularization is a  technique in machine learning that reduces the risk of overfitting by adding a penalty to the [[Loss function]] during model training.
 This penalty term restricts the magnitude of the model's parameters, thereby controlling the complexity of the model.
 >
 >Common forms of regularization include $L_1$ regularization ([[Lasso]]) and $L_2$ regularization ([[Ridge]]).
 >